Underground voids from abandoned mines pose danger to people and property when land collapses

-Swaths of Pennsylvania and many other states are honeycombed with old, unstable mines that can cause the earth to suddenly give way — a phenomenon known as " mine subsidence " that poses a threat to people and property.
+Swaths of Pennsylvania and many other states are honeycombed with old, unstable mines that can cause the earth to suddenly give way and threaten people and property.

 That's what searchers in Westmoreland County, just southeast of Pittsburgh, fear led to the disappearance of 64-year-old Elizabeth Pollard.
 Pollard and a young granddaughter were looking for a lost cat when she went missing Monday evening.
 At about the same time, a sinkhole appeared roughly 20 feet (6 meters) from where she had parked her car, in an area above an old coal mine.
-The granddaughter was found safe inside the car hours later, while the difficult and potentially dangerous search for Pollard continues.
+The granddaughter was found safe inside the car hours later.

+The search for Pollard turned from a rescue effort into a recovery operation Wednesday, as authorities said they did not expect to find her alive.

-Mine subsidence has caused billions of dollars in damage in areas of the U.S. where mining once took place.
-In Pennsylvania, where mining dates to the late 1700s, coal was mined in nearly half of the state’s 67 counties and there are at least 5,000 abandoned underground mines, leaving behind hazards that officials say can arise at any time.
+Mine subsidence has caused billions of dollars in damage in the U.S. In Pennsylvania, where mining dates to the late 1700s, coal was mined in nearly half of the state’s 67 counties and there are at least 5,000 abandoned underground mines, leaving behind hazards that officials say can arise at any time.

+There are as many as 500,000 abandoned mines nationwide — far outnumbering those that are still active, according to the federal Mine Safety and Health Administration.
+They dot the landscape of coal country and sprawling Western states where mining was common.
+People have died falling into them, and some murderers have tried to hide victims' bodies by dumping them in open mine shafts.

 The sinkhole in Westmoreland County appears to have resulted from a catastrophic collapse, suggesting the roof of an old mine gave way suddenly after sagging for years, said Professor Paul Santi from the Colorado School of Mines Geology Department.